pmind555/kapasitygo/iot-simulator/README.md

    ```bash
    pip install -r requirements.txt
    ```

+## Generation of Certificats
+1. There is a requirement for each simulated device to obtain x509-certificate so these certificate should be generated prior to running similation.
+2. Here is [Certificate Generation for Devices](/iot-simulator/certs/README.md) guide explaining how to make it.
+3. There are 3 test certificates located in [/iot-simulator/certs](/iot-simulator/certs) folder.

 ## Configuration
 1. Create a `.env` file in the root directory to define the environment variables used in the project.